leozhao0709/iOS2ndRound/iOS_Note/multiThread.md

 - `async` and `concurrency` will create some new thread and a concurrency queue to run task.
 So the task running may not according to its order.

-- `MainQueue` is a a serial queue.
+- `MainQueue` is a serial queue.
 And when you are using MainQueue, the async will **not** work.
 It will still go as sync.

+- `DispatchQueue.global()` is a default concurrent queue.

 - **Searial MainQueue called by Main queue will give a dead lock, so your app will be stuck**.